algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 ▸ **deployApp**(`deployment`, `algod`, `indexer?`): `Promise`\<`Partial`\<[`AppCompilationResult`](../interfaces/types_app.AppCompilationResult.md)\> & [`ConfirmedTransactionResults`](../interfaces/types_transaction.ConfirmedTransactionResults.md) & [`AppMetadata`](../interfaces/types_app.AppMetadata.md) & \{ `operationPerformed`: ``"create"`` \| ``"update"`` ; `return?`: [`ABIReturn`](types_app.md#abireturn)  } \| [`ConfirmedTransactionResults`](../interfaces/types_transaction.ConfirmedTransactionResults.md) & [`AppMetadata`](../interfaces/types_app.AppMetadata.md) & \{ `deleteResult`: [`ConfirmedTransactionResult`](../interfaces/types_transaction.ConfirmedTransactionResult.md) ; `deleteReturn?`: [`ABIReturn`](types_app.md#abireturn) ; `operationPerformed`: ``"replace"`` ; `return?`: [`ABIReturn`](types_app.md#abireturn)  } \| [`AppMetadata`](../interfaces/types_app.AppMetadata.md) & \{ `operationPerformed`: ``"nothing"``  }\>

-Idempotently deploy (create, update/delete if changed) an app against the given name via the given creator account, including deploy-time template placeholder substitutions.

-To understand the architecture decisions behind this functionality please see https://github.com/algorandfoundation/algokit-cli/blob/main/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

-**Note:** When using the return from this function be sure to check `operationPerformed` to get access to various return properties like `transaction`, `confirmation` and `deleteResult`.

-**Note:** if there is a breaking state schema change to an existing app (and `onSchemaBreak` is set to `'replace'`) the existing app will be deleted and re-created.

-**Note:** if there is an update (different TEAL code) to an existing app (and `onUpdate` is set to `'replace'`) the existing app will be deleted and re-created.

 #### Parameters

 | Name | Type | Description |